An official website of the United States government

 Source: U.S. Bureau of Labor Statistics, National Compensation Survey |

-Among the private industry in March 2024, 48 percent of all workers had access to nonproduction bonuses.
-Seventy-one percent of workers in the financial activities industry and 30 percent of workers in the leisure and hospitality industry had access to nonproduction bonuses.
-Chart 2 illustrates the percent of nonproduction access for workers among private industries in March 2024.
+Seventy-three percent of workers in the financial activities industry and 28 percent of workers in the leisure and hospitality industry had access to nonproduction bonuses.
+Chart 2 illustrates the percent of workers with access to nonproduction bonuses among private industries in March 2025.

 Information |